H3llKa1ser/SOC-Assistant-Guide/Methodology/Artificial Intelligence/Supply Chain.md

 | **4.
 Security scan** | Run Fickling, ModelScan, and dependency auditing tools.
 Inspect the model card for completeness                              | Detect malicious content and known vulnerabilities                                                           |
 | **5.
 Approve or reject** | Based on findings, either promote the model to production or quarantine permanently                                      | Enforce a gate between untested and trusted artefacts                                                        |

+The framework above assumes you have a file.
+When you consume a model through an API, the gates look different: there is no checksum to verify, no model file to scan.
+But the governance instinct remains the same: you are still deciding whether to trust an artefact you did not build.